fbsanches/cordova-plugin-alertdialog/README.md

 # cordova-plugin-alertdialog

 This plugin is very simple.
-Customize the operating system's native alerts and triggers for an immediate alert to your page.
+Customize the operating system's native alerts and triggers for an immediate alert to your activity.

 ## Installation